thekalinga/books-raw/repo/introduction-to-international-law/06-the-subjects-of-international-law.md

 Canadian province of Quebec, with provision for a supervisory France-Quebec Co-operation Commission.
-True, this was with the concurrence of the Canadian Government, but in the result a component of a Federation was brought within the range of international law. _See_ Fitzgerald, American Journal of International Law, Vol. 60 (1966), pp. 529--531.
+True, this was with the concurrence of the Canadian Government, but in the result a component of a Federation was brought within the range of international law. _See_ Fitzgerald, _American Journal of International Law_, Vol. 60 (1966), pp. 529--531.
 A later development was the conclusion in September, 1969, of a Quebec-Louisiana Cultural Co-operation Agreement, i.e., between subdivisions of different Federations.
 As to the extent to which the Soviet Union Republics are subjects of international